 Which touchpoints matter most to your customers (and to you)?
 You need to look at this from two perspectives.

 Firstly, those with high volumes of customer interactions.
-The second perspective is touchpoints that drive emotions and values, such as your website or your customer service channels.
+The second perspective is on touchpoints that drive emotions and values, such as your website and customer service channels.

-If those touchpoints are performing poorly, then this can have a negative effect on how customers perceive your brand.
+If those touchpoints are underperforming, it can negatively affect how customers perceive your brand.

-By identifying value drivers, you can quickly see where you can improve the customer experience.
+By identifying value drivers, you can quickly identify where to improve the customer experience.

 You also need to identify any differences between customer segments.
-One demographic group may not like to interact with AI customer service, while another segment prefers it.
+One demographic group may prefer interacting with AI customer service, while another prefers human support.

-Think about what your customers value and what experiences improve your relationship with them.
+Consider what your customers value and which experiences strengthen your relationship with them.

 3. Map the customer journey